Music Leadership Certification Curriculum

 - 2014: Tools and Techniques for Leading a Successful Choral Rehearsal

-Led by Ann Watson Born and Donald Milton III, this class will focus on elements of leading a choral rehearsal including warm ups, teaching and introducing new music to singers, working with a variety of singers, score preparation, troubleshooting and polishing music, timing and pacing your rehearsal for success, and creating a positive atmosphere in rehearsals.
+Led by Anne Watson Born and Donald Milton III, this class will focus on elements of leading a choral rehearsal including warm-ups, teaching and introducing new music to singers, working with a variety of singers, score preparation, troubleshooting and polishing music, timing and pacing your rehearsal for success, and creating a positive atmosphere in rehearsals.

 - 2014: Ethics and Care